Biographies

 A Kind Of Nirvana

-Among the artists who recorded there in the early 1970s were Gong, Vivian Stanshall, and John Cale – previously a member of the iconic alternative music pioneers The Velvet Underground.
-Later Manor Studio alumni included Rush, XTC, Black Sabbath, and Radiohead with their breakthrough 1995 album The Bends.
+Among the artists who recorded there in the early 1970s were Gong, Vivian Stanshall, and John Cale, previously members of the iconic alternative music pioneers The Velvet Underground.
+Later, Manor Studio alums included Rush, XTC, Black Sabbath, and Radiohead with their breakthrough 1995 album The Bends.

-Mike Oldfield described the studio sessions and the countryside location a kind of nirvana: “It was new, exciting.
+Mike Oldfield described the studio sessions and the countryside location as a kind of nirvana: “It was new, exciting.
 There was nothing that professional, nothing successful, at that time.
 Just a great feeling that something important was starting to take root.”
-One day Branson opened the door to find a man with a gun looking for Keith Richards who had apparently gone off with his wife.
-As he argued that neither of them was at the studio, he saw a naked Keith Richards and the man’s naked wife running across the lawn in the background.
+One day, Branson opened the door to find a man with a gun looking for Keith Richards, who had left with his wife.
+As he argued that neither was at the studio, he saw a naked Keith Richards and the man’s naked wife running across the lawn in the background.
 The ‘nirvana’ aspect of the Manor seemed incorruptible, yet there was so much one could do with the subversive nature of rock’n’roll-ers.

 Settling Debts & Learning Lessons

-The year of 1971 was a turbulent one for the Virgin Mail Order, which now ran out of a warehouse instead of a church crypt, began losing more money than they were making.
+The year 1971 was turbulent for the Virgin Mail Order, which now ran out of a warehouse instead of a church crypt and began losing more money than they were making.
 Many people bought from Virgin because they offered discounts on records.
-At the same time, they were not keeping up with with the delivery.
-Sometimes customers pretended that they had not received the delivery, and Virgin kept sending them new copies.
+At the same time, they were not keeping up with the delivery.
+Sometimes, customers pretended they had not received the delivery, and Virgin kept sending them new copies.
 They were losing money, and before long, they were 15,000 pounds overdrawn.

 In the spring of 1971, Richard received a large order for records from Belgium.
 He bought those records for export from the record companies without paying them the purchase tax.
-Countries like the UK and France charged purchase tax for records sold on their soil while Belgium did not charge purchase tax.
-Hence he did not have to pay it.
+Countries like the UK and France charged purchase tax for records sold on their soil, while Belgium did not charge purchase tax.
+Hence, he did not have to pay it.
 Richard Branson loaded those records into the back of his van and was on the way to Belgium when the French stopped him at their border.
-The authorities requested some document that Richard did not have, and he was forced to go back to England with the records still in his van.
+The authorities requested some documents that Richard did not have, and he was forced to return to England with the records still in his van.

-On the way to London, Richard had a realization that he was carrying a van loaded with records which had been “exported.”
+On the way to London, Richard realized that he was carrying a van loaded with records that had been “exported.”
 He paid no purchase tax on them, and if he sold them by mail or at the Virgin shop, he could make about 5,000 pounds more profit than he usually made.
 He knew it was a criminal plan, but the 15,000-pound debt was breathing down his neck.

 After the fourth trip back and 12,000 pounds accumulated, the telephone rang.
-An anonymous caller warned Richard that someone noticed his trips and that he was about to get raided by the Customs and Excise office.
-The catch was that every record that he bought from EMI for Belgium had a fluorescent ‘E’ stamp on the vinyl, revealable by an ultraviolet sun lamp.
-The caller revealed that he was helping Richard because he once stayed up all night talking to the caller’s suicidal friend who once rang up the Student Advisory Centre.
+An anonymous caller warned Richard that someone noticed his travels and that he was about to get raided by the Customs and Excise office.
+The catch was that every record he bought from EMI for Belgium had a fluorescent “E” stamp on the vinyl, revealable by an ultraviolet sun lamp.
+The caller revealed he was helping Richard because he once stayed up all night talking to the caller’s suicidal friend, who once rang up the Student Advisory Centre.
 Richard suspected that the caller could have been a customs officer.

 Do not be embarrassed by your failures, learn from them and start again. – Richard Branson Click To Tweet

-Although Richard and co-attempted to conceal the ‘E’-stamped records, they were busted by Customs and Excise.
-Richard took the ‘E’-stamped records to his other shops in attempts to conceal them.
-Little did he know that they inspected not only their warehouse stock but also the records in their Oxford Street and Liverpool store where there ‘E’-stamped records were.
+Although Richard co-attempted to conceal the “E”-stamped records, they were busted by Customs and Excise.
+Richard took the “E”-stamped records to his other shops to conceal them.
+Little did he know that they inspected not only their warehouse stock but also the records in their Oxford Street and Liverpool stores where there were ‘E’-stamped records.

 Richard was arrested and taken down to Dover to make a statement.
-They charged him under Section 301 of the Customs and Excise act 1952.
-The matter was never brought to court as he agreed to pay 15,000 pounds as an immediate payment with an additional 45,000 pounds in installments over the next three years.
-Richard’s mother Eve re-mortgaged the family home to help pay the settlement.
-The total was three times the illegal profit which Virgin made by avoiding purchase tax.
+They charged him under Section 301 of the Customs and Excise Act 1952.
+The matter was never brought to court as he agreed to pay 15,000 pounds immediately with an additional 45,000 pounds in installments over the next three years.
+Richard’s mother, Eve, re-mortgaged the family home to help pay the settlement.
+The total was three times Virgin’s illegal profit by avoiding purchase tax.

 ‘Never Mind the Bollocks’

 The case did not go far in court after a linguistics expert proved that the word bollocks was an 18th-century nickname for priests.
-The Sex Pistols signed with Virgin on May 18, 1977, because they did not have much of a choice as no major record label wanted them anywhere near their doors.
+The Sex Pistols signed with Virgin on May 18, 1977, because they had little choice as no major record label wanted them anywhere near their doors.
 Their single God Save the Queen (1977) was rush-released two weeks later, promptly followed by their iconic debut (and only) album Never Mind the Bollocks, released on October 28, 1977.

-The Bollocks dilemma came up again in 2015 when Richard Branson’s bank Virgin Money issued a series of credit cards with the classic slogan on them.
+The Bollocks dilemma emerged again in 2015 when Richard Branson’s bank Virgin Money issued a series of credit cards with the classic slogan.
 As they booked advertising slots for the new credit cards, they noted that several newspapers were not pleased with the word ‘bollocks,’ demanding censored versions of the ads.
 It’s incredible how the Sex Pistols have the power to provoke and stir chaos nearly 40 years on.
 On the other hand, who would have guessed that the guy who sold you the Sex Pistols would someday own a bank?

 Virgin Records

-Virgin Records also signed artists like Peter Gabriel, Steve Winwood, and notably the Rolling Stones in 1992.
-Branson said that “The most memorable part of signing the Rolling Stones was the hangover I had the day after.”
+Virgin Records also signed artists like Peter Gabriel, Steve Winwood, and the Rolling Stones in 1992.
+Branson said, “The most memorable part of signing the Rolling Stones was the hangover I had the day after.”
 It was a blockbuster contract worth an estimated $44 million.

 The Virgin Empire & Virgin Atlantic

 Branson’s interest was not limited to the music business.
-By 1983 his empire of over 50 companies generated combined sales of more than $17 million.
-From filmmaking to air conditioner cleaning, to his 1984 entry into the airline business which would prove to be one of his biggest life challenges.
-His motive for venturing into multiple markets shows how that challenges himself to do something better than other people.
+By 1983, his empire of over 50 companies generated more than $17 million in combined sales.
+From filmmaking to air conditioner cleaning to his 1984 entry into the airline business, which would prove to be one of his most significant life challenges.
+His motive for venturing into multiple markets shows how he challenges himself to do something better than other people.
 In his own words“My interest in life comes from setting myself huge, apparently unachievable challenges and trying to rise above them … from the perspective of wanting to live life to the full, I felt that I had to attempt it.”

 Richard’s interest in the airline industry started during a trip to Puerto Rico with his wife, Joan.
-Their flight got canceled, and they were amongst the hundreds of passengers stranded at a small island airport.
-Branson tracked down a chartered plane and divided the cost of the plane by the number of seats, giving stranded passengers an opportunity to reach Puerto Rico for $39.
+Their flight was canceled, and they were among the hundreds of passengers stranded at a small island airport.
+Branson tracked down a chartered plane and divided the cost of the plane by the number of seats, allowing stranded passengers to reach Puerto Rico for $39.
 A few months later, a colleague approached him and offered him the idea of starting a transatlantic airline company.
 The stakes were high.
 In other words – Screw it, let’s do it!

 British Airways’ series of stunts soon became known as the ‘dirty tricks’ campaign.
-Virgin accused them of stealing its passengers and hacking its computers to leak stories that gave Virgin Atlantic a bad reputation.
-The ‘dirty tricks’ air war was won by Branson eventually, with British Airways settling the case and giving £500,000 to Branson, £110,000 to his airline, and paying legal fees of up to £3 million.
+Virgin accused them of stealing its passengers and hacking its computers to leak stories that gave Virgin Atlantic a lousy reputation.
+The ‘dirty tricks’ air war was eventually won by Branson, with British Airways settling the case and giving £500,000 to Branson, £110,000 to his airline, and paying legal fees of up to £3 million.
 The compensation, which Branson called ‘the BA bonus,’ was distributed amongst the Virgin Atlantic staff.

 Material things are delightful, but they're not important. – Richard Branson Click To Tweet

-In July 2017, Branson announced that he is ceding control of Virgin Atlantic after a 33-year run.
-Air France-KLM and Delta would be taking up most of the stake in Virgin Atlantic, leaving Virgin Group with 20 percent.
-Virgin Atlantic has enjoyed lots of success due to the marketing genius of Branson.
-Virgin Atlantic’s marketing was defined by the Branson’s cheeky sense of humor and his underdog approach, while British Airways was the company that spent millions on fancy looking advertisements.
+In July 2017, Branson announced that he was ceding control of Virgin Atlantic after a 33-year run.
+Air France-KLM and Delta would take up most of the stake in Virgin Atlantic, leaving Virgin Group with 20 percent.
+Virgin Atlantic has enjoyed lots of success due to Branson’s marketing genius.
+Virgin Atlantic’s marketing was defined by Branson’s cheeky sense of humor and his underdog approach, while British Airways was the company that spent millions on fancy-looking advertisements.
 Their relationship can be summed up with the 2000 London Eye stunt when British Airways was sponsoring the London Eye, and there was a technical issue due to which they could not erect the giant wheel.
-Luckily Branson had an airship company, which scrambled an airship together and sent it off towards London.
+Luckily, Branson had an airship company, which scrambled an airship together and sent it off towards London.
 The airship flew over the wheel decorated with the message: ‘BA can’t get it up.’
 Virgin Airlines got more publicity than BA that year.

 Branded Venture Capital

 Branson is also known for having developed a remarkable business strategy called ‘branded venture capital.’
-With this strategy, Branson would launch a massive amount of companies with minimal investment.
+With this strategy, Branson would launch many companies with minimal investment.
 The key lies in licensing the Virgin name.
-Branson would supply the name in exchange for controlling interest – giving his partners the majority of the stock.
-He would manage the business while his wealthy allies were the ones putting up most of the cash.
-As a result of this, Branson now owns or holds interest in 200 or more different companies including Virgin Radio, Virgin Studios, Virgin Clubs, Virgin Cola, Virgin Vodka, Virgin Net, V2, and Virgin Interactive Entertainment just to name a few.
+Branson would supply the name in exchange for controlling interest – giving his partners most of the stock.
+He would manage the business while his wealthy allies put up most of the cash.
+As a result, Branson now owns or holds an interest in 200 or more different companies, including Virgin Radio, Virgin Studios, Virgin Clubs, Virgin Cola, Virgin Vodka, Virgin Net, V2, and Virgin Interactive Entertainment, to name a few.

 Breaking Records

 In 1987, Richard Branson set a record for the first person to cross the Atlantic Ocean in a hot air balloon.
-In 1991, Branson even crossed the Pacific Ocean and made attempts with several colleagues to circumnavigate the entire globe by balloon.
-As of 2014, he holds the records for the oldest person to cross the English Channel by kiteboard, most followers on LinkedIn, and richest reality TV presenter with an estimated worth of £3 billion.
+In 1991, Branson even crossed the Pacific Ocean and attempted to circumnavigate the globe by balloon with several colleagues.
+As of 2014, he holds the records for the oldest person to cross the English Channel by kiteboard, the most followers on LinkedIn, and the richest reality TV presenter with an estimated worth of £3 billion.

-The 400+ companies under the Virgin name, several new entries in the Guinness Book of World Records made Branson a recurring character in various media.
+The 400+ companies under the Virgin name and several new entries in the Guinness Book of World Records made Branson a recurring character in various media.
 He is often portrayed as a figure of satire due to his high public profile.
 Yet, Branson isn’t a supervillain from Zenith or a crazy ballooning megalomaniac from the Simpsons.
-He is a daring genius and rebel at business, an enthusiastic and optimistic visionary, and an extraordinary leader, all while being a genuinely nice guy.
+He is a daring genius and rebel at business, an enthusiastic and optimistic visionary, and an extraordinary leader, all while being a genuinely lovely guy.

-Richard Branson’s alternative way of thinking made him stand out in the world of business.
-He always challenged himself to go a step further believing that he can not only compete with large enterprises but that he could do their job better.
-Student magazine confronted the stale publications of the time, siding with the counterculture and inviting students, artists, and intellectuals to participate and address important issues in the world.
-Virgin Records took an independent approach, by working with controversial and subversive artists as well as successful ones, and providing the artists with the freedom they needed to fully express themselves – an approach that significantly contrasted the conventions of big record labels at the time.
-Virgin Atlantic appeared out of nowhere, challenging the airline behemoth British Airways, and beating them at their own game.
-The story of Richard is the story of a man with an adventurous spirit and willingness to set new goals and challenge himself continually.
+Richard Branson’s alternative way of thinking made him stand out in business.
+He constantly challenged himself to go further, believing he could compete with large enterprises and do their job better.
+Student magazine confronted the stale publications of the time, siding with the counterculture and inviting students, artists, and intellectuals to participate and address essential issues worldwide.
+Virgin Records took an independent approach by working with controversial and provocative artists, as well as successful ones, and providing the artists with the freedom they needed to fully express themselves – a process that significantly contrasted the conventions of big record labels at the time.
+Virgin Atlantic appeared out of nowhere, challenging the airline behemoth British Airways and beating them at their own game.
+Richard’s story is about a man with an adventurous spirit and willingness to continually set new goals and challenge himself.
 He will continue inspiring people by being the underdog who won.

 In 1999, Richard Branson was knighted for his services to entrepreneurship.
 He resides on Necker Island with his wife Joan, with whom he has two children, Holly and Sam.
-We hope you have enjoyed exploring Sir Richard Branson biography and his success story, and it has inspired you to new discoveries.
+We hope you have enjoyed exploring Sir Richard Branson’s biography and his success story, inspiring you to discoveries.

 Similar Posts: